cdhutchings/csv_read_write/exercise/README.md

 - Use a further criterion of my own choice
 - Explain the processes involved in ETL
 - Error handling must be used throughout

+## ETL

+Extract - Takes data from the source system and stores it in a way that is useful for the computer

+Transform - Functions and methods are applied to the the collected data in order to clean and then analyse it

+Load - The transformed data is then stored persistently in some form of data warehouse